What is garlic?

 Although garlic has been used for culinary and medicinal purposes for over 7000 years there always was a bit of a social stigma stuck to this beautifully pungent plant due to its smell caused by the allicin compound produced in the garlic bulb.
 (It achieves the peak strength of pungency when we crush or mince its cloves.)

 The popularity of our stinking rose has dramatically changed after Chester J. Cavallito and John Hays Bailey published their work on Allicin in 1944 (1).

-Many further studies (2) have been conducted, often without a clear conclusion, on the commonly acknowledged garlic health benefits.
+Many further studies (2) have been conducted, on the commonly acknowledged garlic health benefits.
 Some of these include antifungal, antibacterial, anti-viral and even properties enabling the prevention of some types of cancer.

 From the 1950’s onward garlic has grown in popularity and it is now used widely in USA, Asia, Africa & Europe.

 There are over 600 sub-varieties of this wonder bulb in the world and even some of the sub –varieties differ when it comes to shape, colour, size, taste, pungency and storability.

 There are many garlic supplements available on the market, however not all of them are as effective in terms of health benefits as well as the quality of flavour as the raw garlic.